Ghaznavid campaigns in India: Conquest of Lahore

-Sack of Somnath in Gujarat
+Sack of Somnath

 In 1026, Mahmud led an army of 80,000 men on a campaign to plunder the Somnath temple.
 Rajput forces opposed his army at Somnath, but the Sultan's forces emerged victorious, with a devastating toll of 50,000 casualties among the defending army.
 The Ghaznavids looted the Somanath temple and destroyed its idols.
 This event earned Mahmud the title of "The Idol Breaker" due to his actions during this campaign.
 Mahmud defeated Jats near the Indus River in 1027.

 Later conflicts

 Mas'ud I

 Mahmud died in 1030, succeeding Mas'ud to the throne.
 In 1031 Mas'ud appointed Ahmad Niyaltigin governor of the Punjab.
 In 1033 Mas‘ud captured the fortress of Sarsuti or Sarwasa.
 In 1034, Ahmad led campaigns against Indian chieftains, compelling the Thakurs to pay tribute.
 He crossed the Ganges River, traveled along its left bank, and reached Banaras, part of the Kalachuri king Gangeyadeva’s realm.
 There, he plundered the markets returned to Punjab with a substantial haul of gold, silver, and jewels.
 In 1036 CE, Mas‘ud appointed his second son, Majdud, as governor of Punjab who occupied the territories in the Indus valley and its tributaries as far east as Hansi and Thanesar.
 The following year, Masud assembled a large army.
 He then marched to Punjab, camping along the Jhelum River near Dinarkotah.
 From there, he advanced to Hansi in the Hisar District, Punjab, and besieged its fort.
 After a fierce battle, Hansi was captured.
 He then proceeded to Sonipat, defeating its governor, Dipal Har.
 Continuing his campaign, Mas‘ud approached the kingdom of Ram Rai, who avoided conflict by offering valuable gifts.